Skip to main content

 Egypt Falls

-Join Cape Breton Island Outdoor Adventure ambassador, Mike MacInnis for a hike to Egypt Falls!
-A new trail will lead you down a forest trail and then to a new staircase to take you down to the falls safely.
+Join Cape Breton Island outdoor adventure ambassadors, Davey & Sky and Nova Scotia photographer, Jake Brenner from Jake’s Escapes, for a hike to Egypt Falls!
+A new trail will lead you to a new staircase to take you down to the falls safely.
+Be aware that the climb back up can be tiring!

 Embree’s Brook Falls